 When you run into trouble on the road, don’t slam the brakes.
-You never what other drivers are doing behind you and if they’re paying attention or not.
+You never know what other drivers are doing behind you or if they’re paying attention to what’s happening in front of them.
 Instead, gently and smoothly take your foot off the accelerator.

 This seems like common sense, however many people fail to follow through on this.
 Even when the shoulder is wide enough, you should try to pull over as far as possible.
 It’s best to put as much space as possible between your car and the roadway.
 In fact, if the ground next to the pavement is even, you may want to consider pulling off the shoulder entirely.

 Ensuring your parking brake is on will keep your vehicle from easily rolling if hit.